Lap0u/multilayer-perceptron/README.md

-This project is an introduction to artificial neural networks, with the implementation of a multilayer perceptronls
+The goal of this project is to give you a first approach to artificial neural networks, and to have you implement the algorithms at the heart of the training process